gjoncas/China-Counties/README.md

 The motivation is that counties compete with one another for firm investment through their economic policies
 <br>The more counties in an area, the fiercer competition is — so county density helps explain policy choices
+<br>But local governments in China often adjust borders for political reasons, e.g. to inflate GDP statistics

+So we can't explain policy with county density, since county density can be influenced by policy (endogeneity)
+<br>We need a variable correlated with county density, but not influenced by policy — such as geographic factors
 <br>Thus, this study will help researchers use geographic data as an instrumental variable for county density

 ## Updates